Holmes County Airport

 Holmes County Airport is a public airport located two miles southwest of Millersburg, Ohio, United States.
 It is owned and operated by the Holmes County Airport Authority.

 The airport is home to Airport Ridge Sporting Clays, a shooting range and banquet gallery.

+History

+Land for the airport came from the previous Crown Hill Airport, which was owned by the Domestic Film Corporation, as well as from at least one local farm.
+(Note: The land was donated in exchange for a license for the corporation to run a fixed-base operator on the airport and construction of a gravel access road.)
+An engineering company was hired to design the airport in January 1967, land from the corporation was donated in February, and a $100,000 state grant was received in early March.
+The airport authority filed to condemn 4 acre of land necessary to build the runway in early April, a similar case for approximately 76 acre was settled in late May and the about 23 acre of land was transferred by the Domestic Film Corporation in July.
+The airport and its 4,000 ft runway were dedicated on 8 October 1967.
+However, less than a year later it was suffering financial difficulties due to legal technicalities that would not allow the county to provide funding.
+The issue was resolved with an amendment to the airport authority charter in December.

+The runway was moved 140 ft south and extended to 4,400 ft in 2014.
+By 2025, planning was underway to build a new hangar and terminal.

 Facilities and aircraft

 Holmes County Airport covers an area of 200 acre which contains one runway designated 09/27 with a 4,400 × 65 ft asphalt pavement.

 The airport has a fixed-base operator that sells fuel.

 For the 12-month period ending September 7, 2022, the airport had 21,535 aircraft operations, an average of 59 per day: 93% general aviation, 5% military, and 2% air taxi.
 For the same time period, 18 aircraft were based at the airport: 16 single-engine airplanes, 1 multi-engine airplane, and 1 jet airplane.